Metrobus (Miami-Dade County)

 Bus route 301 (Dade-Monroe Express) extends into Monroe County, reaching Marathon, where a transfer is available to a Key West Transit bus proceeding further into the Keys.
-With the appropriate bus transfers, one can travel all the way from Key West to Jupiter entirely on public-transit buses.
+With the appropriate bus transfers, one can travel all the way from Key West to Sebastian entirely on public-transit buses.
 Metrobus has many connections to Metrorail and Metromover, also operated by Miami-Dade Transit, mainly in the city of Miami.

-Added to the Metrorail on August 21, 2019 and Metrobus on December 23, 2019, Miami-Dade Transit riders are able to use their smartphones/smartwatches to pay (Apple Pay, Google Pay, Samsung Pay, Fitbit Pay, Garmin Pay) and be able to use their credit or debit card that is contactless enabled (Amex, Visa, Mastercard).
-As of the 2019 implementation of tap to pay, Discover cards via tap to pay, are not accepted systemwide.

 History

 Bus ridership has reached as high as 293,000 daily, but is generally around a quarter million.
 It reached a high during the real estate bubble of the 2000s, then declined during the bad economy amid service cuts during the Great Recession, before rising again in the 2010s.
 From 2015 into 2016, bus ridership fell sharply, down to a low of 195,000 daily in June 2016, amid the lowest gas prices in over a decade, despite a locally strong economy and steady population gain.
 This during a time when much effort was going into enhancements, such as an air-conditioned bus shelter, mobile ticketing, and new rolling stock, including electric buses.
 Part of the problem is that buses, unlike other transit alternatives, are not exempt from the increasing traffic present.
 Nationally, bus ridership fell while rail ridership increased slightly in 2015.